 Footpaths and roads

-The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP) allows food and drink premises such as cafes, restaurants, pubs and small bars across the state to have outdoor dining on the footpath as exempt development.
+The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (Codes SEPP) allows food and drink premises such as cafes, restaurants, pubs, and small bars across the state to have outdoor dining on the footpath as exempt development.

 This means hospitality businesses can apply to council to use the footpath and public spaces to serve diners outside without needing a separate development application.
 Instead, councils issue permits approved under the Local Government Act or Roads Act.

+Visit NSW legislation for more information about outdoor dining on footpaths and roads.
 If you are unsure if council approval is needed for the use of the land, contact your local council.

 Liquor licence